kcmerrill/alfred/GUIDE.md

 Nearly identical to `command` however, each line is evaluated independantly based upon it's success/failure.
 Meaning each line and each command is interpreted as if it were it's own `command` and alfred will respond accordingly.

 A few things to note:
-  - Omitting `command` or by supplying an empty string will always be skipped and marked as succesful, continuing the task.
+  - Omitting `commands` or by supplying an empty string will always be skipped and marked as succesful, continuing the task.

 ```
 checkout.repos: